genevaers/User-Documentation/staticSite/README.md

 # staticSite
 Test for a static site generator

+This code was develop from [The Gitbook Gasty starter](https://www.gatsbyjs.com/starters/hasura/gatsby-gitbook-starter) Which is licensed via [MIT](https://github.com/hasura/gatsby-gitbook-starter/blob/master/LICENSE) We are using that code as a basis and relicensing via the Apache 2 license.

 To get this to run on your own machine you need.

 [NodeJs](https://nodejs.org/en/download/)